Suraj-pandey12/Project2/README.md

 # New Project

-# This project id created fot  local system.
+# This project is created for local system.